-As a criminal justice major, you might want to keep an eye on the federal government agencies that offer career paths in law enforcement.
+As a student in an online criminal justice degree program, you might want to keep an eye on the federal government agencies that offer career paths in law enforcement.

-What can you do with a degree in criminal justice?
+What can you do with an online criminal justice degree?

 Have you thought about becoming a G-Man – or a G-Woman?